Cray-HPE/docs-csm/operations/configure_cray_cli.md

 1. (`ncn-mws#`) Check for missing Python Modules

-   It is possible that some Python modules required for the script are missing on individual nodes - particularly on the `PIT` node if that is still active.
+   It is possible that some Python modules required for the script are missing on individual nodes - particularly on the `PIT` or storage nodes.
 This script could run from any of the NCNs, so if it fails on one node, copy it to any location on another node and try to run it from there.

    In the following example the script fails on an NCN because of the missing Python module `oauthlib`.
    To work around that, the script is copied to `ncn-m002`, where it is successfully run.